apache/yunikorn-core/docs/developer-guide.md

 ```
 make lint
 ```
-See the [codeing guidelines documentation](./coding-guidelines.md) for more details.
+See the [coding guidelines documentation](./coding-guidelines.md) for more details.

 As a utility target you can check that all files that must have a license have the correct license by running:
 ```